SoupCat-Py/NMS-Layline-Calculator/README.md

 ## Message to Apple Users from Soup:

-We do not currently have access to an Apple Silicon Mac, so if you have one and you know what you're doing, I would greatly appreciate it if you made a build for ARM architecture. <br />
+We do not currently have access to an Apple Silicon Mac, so if you have one and you know what you're doing, We would greatly appreciate it if you made a build for ARM architecture. <br />
-Don't hesitate to [reach out to me](https://mail.google.com/mail/?view=cm&fs=1&to=soupcat.py@gmail.com) if you think this is something that you can do. :)
+Don't hesitate to [contact soup](https://mail.google.com/mail/?view=cm&fs=1&to=soupcat.py@gmail.com) if you think this is something that you can do. :)

 ---